Director & Photography Lead

 Adrian gained over 25 years' experience in the Further & Higher Education sector including 12 years as Head of The Creative & Performing Arts Department at M.K.
 College where he expanded the provision from Entry Level programmes up to Degree level.
 He has a post graduate teaching certificate in further & higher education.

-Following this, Adrian was Director of leading community arts charity, Inter-Action MK for three years.
+From 2012 to 2015 Adrian was Director of leading community arts charity, Inter-Action MK.

 In 2015, Adrian co -founded PHOENIX RISING:MK with his partner Sarah Bament.